GSA-TTS/identity-handbook/_articles/glossary.md

 Multi-factor authentication is a process that requires users to present valid examples of multiple factors.
 NB: We have rewritten the names of the factors for greater clarity and precision. _See also **Authentication**, **[Two-Factor Authentication](#2fa)** and **[Multi-Factor Authentication](#mfa)**_ definitions.

+### FedRAMP
+The **Federal Risk and Authorization Management Program**

+See [fedramp.gov](https://www.fedramp.gov/).
+FedRAMP is a program that standardizes security authorizations.
+Login.gov is a FedRAMP moderate system.

 ### FYSA
 **For Your Situational Awareness**